 In Physics, students integrate and apply a range of understanding, inquiry, and scientific thinking skills that encourage and inspire them to contribute their own solutions to current and future problems and challenges.
 Students also pursue scientific pathways, for example, in engineering, renewable energy generation, communications, materials innovation, transport and vehicle safety, medical science, scientific research, and the exploration of the universe.

-Section 1: Motion and Relativity
+Section 1: Motion in 2 Dimensions

 Section 2: Electricity and Magnetism

-Section 3: Lights and Atoms
+Section 3: Light and Matter

 Students are encouraged to purchase the SASTA Revision Guide (approximately $30.00) and the Essentials Workbook (approximately $52.00).
 Students should have their own graphics calculator.